SandroWissmann/Quiz/README.md

   </tr>
  </table>

-* Different result page displayed depending on how many questions were answered correct:
+* Different animations displayed depending on how many questions were answered correct:

 <table>
   <tr>